 emergency means an emergency due to the actual or imminent occurrence of an event that in any way endangers or threatens to endanger the safety or health of any person, or normal operation of the distribution system or transmission system, or that destroys or damages, or threatens to destroy or damage, any property;

-energy means electricity
+energy means electricity or gas

 Electricity Industry Act means the Electricity Industry Act 2000.

 energy laws means national and State and Territory laws and rules relating to energy and the legal instruments made under those laws and rules;